cody-hou/cody-hou.github.io/_posts/2025-07-14-yakushima-travel-log.md

 At this point it was only around 4:30 PM but I was pretty exhausted from the long hike.
 I snapped a cool pic before heading back to the _minshuku_.

 {% include figure image_path="/assets/images/posts/2025-07-14-yakushima-travel-log-24.jpg" alt="Bus Stop" caption="Picture taken from the Anbo Bridge (安房大橋)." %}

+You can see my hiking data [here](https://yamap.com/activities/38240088), although unfortunately the phone I was recording this on bugged out mid-way and so only half of the return hike is recorded.

 ## Day 5: Yakusugi Land and Waterfalls